googleanalytics/google-analytics-plugin-for-unity/README.md

 _iOS is a trademark of Apple, Inc._

-##Google Analytics V3 Plugin Installation & Set-up:
+##Google Analytics V3 Plugin Installation & Set up:

 ####Before beginning:
  - Set up a __Google Analytics__ app property or use an existing one.
 Instructions can